youngstone/Hunting4Patents/README.md

 	POINTS TO: clean_my_data.py
 ```
 Purpose: download all patent data from patent topics "Drugs / Vasodialators / Gene Therapy / Other Drug Related" from webstie: 'freepatentsonline'

-How: using bs4 + requests
-Go to the pages that have all of the industry patents, get all the patent numbers.
-then go to all the individual patent pages. from that page scrape the 'filling date', 'primary classes', 'other classes', 'US patent references', 'Attorney, Agent or Firm', 'link', 'title', 'abstract', 'claims', 'description'
+How: using bs4 + requests, go to the pages that have all of the industry patents, get all the patent numbers.
+Then go to all the individual patent pages. from that page scrape the 'filling date', 'primary classes', 'other classes', 'US patent references', 'Attorney, Agent or Firm', 'link', 'title', 'abstract', 'claims', 'description'
-then store all that information into database 'patent_database.patent_fields'
+then store all that information into database

 2) filename:  get_data_maintenance.py
 ```